Educational Psychology Assessments

 • What is a SAC?

-• Will I receive feedback?
+• Will I receive a feedback?

 Yes.
 You’ll receive 15 minute verbal feedback at the end of the assessment session, where we discuss key findings and initial recommendations.